 Petite Top Heavy

-- You are an Inverted Triangle shape with shoulders wider than your hips - and petite
+- You are petite with shoulders wide than your hips

 - Your torso is longer than the length of your legs